About Madison City Schools

 Overview:

 Madison City Schools is in the thriving suburb of Madison just west of Huntsville, AL, serving students from both Madison and Triana.
-The 2022 State Department of Education report cards gave the District and all schools an A. Madison City Schools was one of only five districts out of 137 school systems statewide to receive all A's.
+The 2023 State Department of Education report cards gave the District and all schools an A. Madison City Schools is one of only five districts out of 149 school systems statewide to consistently receive all A's on state report cards.

-The 2020 Census ranked Madison as Alabama’s 10th largest city with 56,933 residents, but 2023 updates put its population at 60,342.
-Neighboring Huntsville is now the state’s largest city at 215,006 residents, followed by Birmingham, Montgomery, and Mobile.
+The 2020 Census ranked Madison as Alabama’s 10th largest city and 2024 estimates put its population at 62,038.
+Neighboring Huntsville is now the state’s largest city at 228,016 residents, followed by Birmingham, Montgomery, and Mobile.

 The City of Madison experienced tremendous growth from the 1980s to early 2000s from families flocking here to work largely in the expanding defense, aerospace, and technology sectors.
 Residents are drawn to Madison by its high quality of life factors led by a school district that does not settle for anything less than best.